 Health4Me will cover the cost of your chronic medication provided that it has been approved and prescribed by a network GP from the list of 26 chronic conditions.
 It’s very easy to receive your medication.
 Simply fax or email your prescription through to a Medipost Pharmacy and let them know where to deliver this to.
 You can fax through to 0866 82 33 17 and email to email@example.com

 Diabetes is a common chronic disease that has serious implications for your quality of life.
-You can receive the right chronic medication to help manage your diabetic symptoms with a Graphite or Titanium health insurance plan by Bloom.
+You can receive the right chronic medication to help manage your diabetic symptoms with a Silver or Gold health insurance plan by Bloom.
 Contact one of our trained consultants and make sure you and your family are covered for chronic benefits.

 Medical Content Disclaimer